Windhexe: Waste reduction

 One of the main uses of the Windhexe is in solid waste reduction.
 The Windhexe processes materials to take up as little as 1/10th of the original volume.
 The Windhexe is currently being used for this purpose in several large industrial plants throughout the west coast.
 This process can be done without the use of heat in the compressed air because waste reduction does not typically need the dehydration feature of the Windhexe.

 Animal processing

 Animal processing was one of the first proposed uses of the Windhexe.
-The machine can take the remains from meat processing plants, trimmed waste and animal parts that are typically thrown away, and produce what Vortex Dehydration Technology calls highly nutritional “edible systems,” such as bouillon, powdered extracts and flavorings and dried soups.
-This differs from the current process which only uses non waste animal products to create edible systems because it allows parts now classified as waste to be used commercially.
+The machine can take the remains from meat processing plants, trimmed waste and animal parts that are typically thrown away, and produce what Vortex Dehydration Technology calls highly nutritional "edible systems", such as bouillon, powdered extracts and flavorings, and dried soups.
+This differs from the current process, which only uses non waste animal products to create edible systems, since it allows parts now classified as waste to be used commercially.